mies/wercker-perceptor/views/concepts.md

 ## Google Chrome extension

 You can get real-time notifications of what is happining with your projects, using
-<a href="https://chrome.google.com/webstore/detail/wercker-build-notificatio/hdbipaohmcaebblpcioidpgkeijnikch" target="_blank">the Wercker Google Chrome extension</a>.
+<a href="https://chrome.google.com/webstore/detail/wercker-build-notificatio/hdbipaohmcaebblpcioidpgkeijnikch" target="_blank">the wercker Google Chrome extension</a>.
 You will get notified when the following events occur:

 *   [Build](#builds) failed